 Secondary offering of GDRs (SPO), generating approximately USD 100 million in gross primary proceeds to fund further expansion.

-The Group increased its presence in the transportation of oil products and oil for Russian oil majors with the purchase of an effective 50% stake in BaltTransServis (increased to 60% in 2011).
+The Group increased its presence in the transportation of oil products and oil for Russian oil majors with the purchase of an effective 50% stake in BaltTransServis (increased to 60% in 2011 and to 100% in 2022).

 The initial public offering (IPO) and listing of GDRs on the London Stock Exchange’s Main Market (free float of about 30%).
 USD 225 million in gross primary proceeds were largely used to fund the capital expenditure program and expand the fleet.